Speakers are far more simple – and yet complicated – than you might realize.

 “Super tweeters” and horns

-Horn tweeters are a special class of speaker.
+Horn tweeters are a special class of speakers.
 Entry level models like piezo tweeters are inexpensive and not great at producing good musical tones, but they’re cheap and very efficient.
 Their volume is often much higher than standard tweeters (96dB vs. 91dB produced at 1 watt, for example).

 Standard horn tweeters use a lightweight plastic body material.

 Built for higher power and to produce higher volumes, super tweeters are like a stronger version of standard tweeters.
 Their power ratings are usually higher as well.

 Tweeters of this type are some of the best and most musical available today, but it depends greatly on the design & quality.
 Prices range from in about $25 to $600 or so.